jina-ai/jina/docs/how-to/monitoring.md

 The monitoring feature is still in Beta and the API is not stable yet.
 ```

-Before starting showing you how to monitor a Flow, let have some context on the monitoring stack.
+ a Flow, let's have some context on the monitoring stack.
-To leverage the {ref}`metrics <monitoring-flow>` that Jina expose we recommend to use the Prometheus/Grafana stack.
-In this setup, Jina will expose different {ref}`metrics endpoint <monitoring-flow>`  , Prometheus will then be in charge of scrapping these endpoints and
+To leverage the {ref}`metrics <monitoring-flow>` that Jina exposes we recommend to use the Prometheus/Grafana stack.
+In this setup, Jina will expose different {ref}`metrics endpoint <monitoring-flow>`  , Prometheus will then be in charge of scraping these endpoints and
-to collect, aggregate and stored the different metrics.
-Prometheus will then allow external entity (like Grafana) to access these aggregated metrics via a query language [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/).
+to collect, aggregate and store the different metrics.
+Prometheus will then allow external entities (like Grafana) to access these aggregated metrics via a query language [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/).
 Then the role of Grafana here will be to allow users to visualize these metrics by creating dashboards.

 ```{hint}